-These measures provide insights into the overall wealth of the institution, but also the ready access to liquidity (reserves) that have been needed or are available to support operations and capital expenditures as well as the repayment of debt service.
-Measuring the magnitude of operating reserves for an institution is done using the metric of spendable cash and investments compared to operating expenditures and monthly days of cash-on-hand.
+These measures provide insights into the overall wealth of the institution, but also the ready access to liquidity (reserves) that have been needed or are available to support operations and capital expenditures, as well as the repayment of debt service.
+The magnitude of operating reserves for an institution is measured using the metric of spendable cash and investments compared to operating expenditures and monthly days of cash-on-hand.

 As with any set of metrics, a reviewer may track trends across multiple historical fiscal years (typically looking back five years) and will work with the institution to understand forward-looking financial outcomes given expected operations and planned spending.

 An institution’s overall operating size, pricing power and revenue diversity carefully factor into a credit review.
 Additionally, an institution’s ability to consistently operate at a surplus and generate solid cash flow are closely evaluated for a single fiscal year as well as establishing trends over time.